MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 ### Alternatives
 The policy requirements can be satisfied by using either of the following methods:

-- Serving the web application resources from the same WebSphere Liberty profile application server that is used in the MobileFirst Developer Kit.
+- Serving the web application resources, for example, from the same WebSphere Liberty profile application server that is used in the MobileFirst Developer Kit.
 - Using Node.js as a proxy to redirect application requests to the MobileFirst Server.

 > Learn more in [Setting up the Web development environmnt](../../setting-up-your-development-environment/web-development-environment) tutorial

-> **Note:** serving the applications from the WebSphere Liberty application server is available only for IBM customers who use the MobileFirst Developer Kit.

 ## Secure-origins policy
 When using Chrome during development, the browser might not allow an application to load if using both HTTP and a host that **is not** "localhost".
 This is due to the secure-origins policy implemented and used by default in this browser.